syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 NextPageCommand
 </td>
 <td>
-Goes to the next page.
+Navigates to the next page of the PDF document.
 </td>
 </tr>
 <tr>